JacquesCarette/Notes/ModuleSystem.md

 ## Requirements Analysis

-What do even want modules (namespaces) for?
+What do we even want modules (namespaces) for?

 At the simplest level, we know that libraries grow to be quite large, as there simply are many different concepts to express.
 At the absolute minimum, there needs to be